SSRS Dashboard Reports

 SSRS Dashboard

-We successfully create an SSRS Dashboard that holds Pie Chart, Column Chart, and an Area Chart.
+We successfully created an SSRS Dashboard that holds a Pie Chart, a Column Chart, and an Area Chart.